antmicro/benchalot/README.md

 [...]
 `thread = 8; input = "data3"; tag = "fast"`
 in total creating 18 combinations of variable values.
-If there is no `matrix` section, Benchmarker will execute the `run` section once.
+If there is no `matrix` section, no variable substitution is performed.

 Matrix variables can [contain fields](Advanced Configuration).